Ages 5 to 9

 Gradually, the ability to argue with pertinence, on both familiar topics of reflection or debate and new ones, will increase.
 Numerous recent studies show that doing well in school is encouraged much more by pleasure and the development of self-esteem than by heavy exposure to graded exercises, which can create anxiety and belittle children.
 Children are vulnerable and quickly internalize the labels others place on them.

-In short, from the age of four or five upwards, don’t hold back from bringing children into discussions and debates, keeping to the principles outlined above.
+In short, parents should not hold back from bringing children into discussions and debates, keeping to the principles outlined above.
 Also, be sure to respond to their desire to start discussions within their frame of reference and be sure to take them seriously.

 4. Gradually, with time, pleasure, learning, and cognitive and emotional development, it will be possible to encourage children to argue without pressuring them through open-ended questions.
 From the age of eight, children can be introduced to metacognition and the adoption of alternative points of view.
 They should also be trained at this time to understand the difference between an opinion, an argument, and a piece of evidence.